William A. Pickering: Chinese Protector

 In 1876, an official British report into secret society activities was published.
 One recommendation in this report was that every coolie-to-be who arrived at Boat Quay should first encounter a British official who could speak his language and let the immigrant know that "there was an officer of the Government whose special duty is to protect and befriend him".
 In May 1877, William Pickering was appointed for this job under the title of "Protector of Chinese" and his office was located in a small shophouse along North Canal Road, Singapore known as the Protectorate of Chinese.

 In a dramatic incident in 1887, Pickering was attacked by a Teochew carpenter, Chua Ah Siok, who was sent by one of the secret societies, the Ghee Hok Society, to kill him in retaliation for Pickering's constant meddling in business.
 Chua coolly walked up to Pickering's desk and threw an axe at him.
 The butt end of the axe blade struck Pickering on the forehead, causing serious injury, but Pickering survived.

+He also was attacked by a snake.
+In 1887, an assassin reportedly tried to kill him by sending a box to his office that contained a poisonous viper.
+Pickering managed to avoid death — some versions say the snake was discovered before it harmed him, others that he narrowly escaped when it tried to strike, while even some said the snake suffocated due to a lack of oxygen in it.

 Previously, Pickering had worked in the Chinese Imperial Maritime Customs in Fuzhou and Qing era Formosa (Taiwan), and wrote an account of his time in Taiwan called Pioneering in Formosa.

 Pickering was appointed a Companion of the Order of St Michael and St George (CMG) in the 1884 Birthday Honours.
 He retired as Protector in 1889, due to complications from the attack by Chua, and died on 26 January 1907.